GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - Answers can be obtained from the tutorial material or by using the bash commands
   - Some questions will invite you to research on the internet to give greater context or understanding

-- When could you pwd be different from the actual directory you are in?
+- When could your pwd be different from the actual directory you are in?
 - When using `ls -l` what do the symbols

 <br>